Table of Contents

 How to measure your LSD microdose accurately

 A microdose of LSD is between 5 and 10 micrograms (depending on your sweet spot).
 It’s important to note the difference in fluidity between distilled water and alcohol.
 Additionally, it’s vital for you to know how many micrograms are on the blotter, then you can calculate how many micrograms are in 1 drop the following way:

 With distilled water

 10 milliliters of distilled water translates into exactly 200 drops.
 If you put 200 micrograms into the bottle, then 1 drop = 1 microgram LSD (if you only put 100 micrograms, then 2 drops = 1 microgram LSD).

 Take between 5-10 drops (or 10-20 drops if you put only 100 microgram LSD) depending on your sweet spot.

 10 milliliters of alcohol translates into exactly 400 drops of alcohol.
 If you put 200 micrograms into the bottle, then 2 drops = 1 microgram LSD (if you put only 100 microgram LSD, then 4 drops = 1 microgram LSD)

 Take between 10-20 drops (or 20-40 drops if you only put 100 microgram LSD) depending on your sweet spot.

 Another option: research chemicals

-To ensure that you microdose 100% accurately, research chemicals can be a safer option.
+To ensure that you microdose 100% accurately, so called research chemicals can be a safer option.
 These substances are produced legally in a lab, which guarantees the potency they indicate.
 In contrast, LSD is being sold on the black market and a vendor will often tell you their supply is more potent than it actually is.
 Our partner shop sells ready-to-use 1cP-LSD bottles for microdosing (EU customers only).

 We're here for you with 1:1 coaching 👍🏾